Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Alma students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Alma students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Alma District Curriculum Used in Our In-Home Tutoring Programs